 Shelley Randall, Owner

 Shelley Randall has practiced yoga on and off for over 20 years.
 While undergoing major transitions in her life she found that practicing yoga and meditation alleviated her stress and kept her grounded in the here and now.
 The practice of yoga and meditation showed her that she could observe her decisions towards making life altering changes and take ownership of them in a supported, calm and reasoned way.
-Shelley is dedicated to providing a serene and safe environment that is conducive to exploring the body through asanas or yoga postures and the mind through meditation.
-By providing instruction in meditation and yoga and facilitating supportive workshops to assist others to notice their choices, learn from their mistakes and pursue opportunities, she believes that people can move their life forward in a mindful way.
-Shelley firmly believes that everything we need we already have, we just need to tap into our inner resources to identify the sources of dissatisfaction, those self created obstacles and identify our goals in order to take the necessary steps towards those goals.
+Shelley is dedicated to providing a serene and safe environment that is conducive to exploring the physical body and mind through asanas or yoga postures.
+Shelley firmly believes that everything we need we already have to live a contented, fulfilling and healthy life, we just need to tap into our inner resources.

 Shelley has experienced an array of professional paths beginning as a chef, making her way into substance abuse counseling after which she entered law school.
 She has been practicing law for over 20 years as a child protection lawyer and a Guardian Ad Litem.
-Throughout this time she has continually sought further education and certifications in various subjects of interest.
-She is a certified 200 hour yoga instructor, is in process of completing her 500 hour certification in Yin Yoga and meditation.
-She holds certifications in 3 different energy healing modalities, continues to develop her psychic and mediumship skills and took course work in facilitating transformational workshops through the Kripalu Center for Yoga and Health.
+Shelley has continually sought further education and certifications in various of interest.
+She is a certified 500 hour yoga instructor, completed Level One for teaching Spring Forest Yoga and holds certifications in 3 different energy healing modalities.

 Shelley honed her teaching skills in court rooms in front of judges in two states and while teaching law students at the UNH School of Law.
 She has developed a keen sense of timing and a deep appreciation for her audience, whoever they may be.
 She has taught yoga at various yoga studios throughout